lukechn99/github-quickstart/intro_computer_networks/11_datalink_layer.md

 Error detection, and optional error correction
 Reliable delivery between nodes

+### Random access protocols
+Aloha is unslotted and collisions can happen when time frame overlap.
+Slotted aloha is a protocol that either lets data collide 100% or not collide at all, following the slots.
+Slotted aloha can double the throughput, but can still have wasted slots.
+Pure aloha has an efficiency of 17% and slotted aloha is double that efficiency.
+CSMA (carrier sense multiple access) is when the node listens before transmitting.
+It is better than aloha because it will wait until the channel is idle before transmitting.
+Since there are always more than one person waiting for the channel to become empty before transmitting, there is a fixed transmission probability of 0.8 so that not everyone will transmit at once.
+CSMA can be persistent or nonpersistent.
+P-persistent will sense idle first and then apply the probability P to see if it should transmit or not.
+HOwever, collisions can still occur if the propagation delay is long and nodes are not warned in time while other nodes are transmitting.
+CSMA also has to do collision detection, keep listening while transmitting.

+Ethernet speeds up by powers of 2 until there is a drop.
+Ethernet has a maximum frame size of 1500 bytes for data.
+Ethernet carries a preamble of 8 bytes.

+Token ring (hub): different from a bus and can transmit further than a bug.
+Stations get tokens, and if they have nothing to send, they will pass the tocken onto the next station.
+Tokens are passed in the form of token bits.
+When a frame is passed, it has a bit that is set to 0 for token, and 1 if it is carrying data.
+The token carries 3 bits for priority.
+For example, 111 is the highest priority and 000 is the lowest.
+Higher priority data can hijack and take over lower priority data.
+No collision
+Each ring has a monitor station.

+CDMA uses chip sequences and all chip sequences are orthogonal to each other.
+The chip sequence is an alternative to using one bit for each.
+You allow collision using your chip sequence.
+If the incoming transmission to you is -1 that means no one is transmitting to you, and 0 means they are transmitting a 0 to you and 1 if they are transmitting a 1 to you.

 ---
 Switch vs Hub: a hub only allows one thing passing through at any time.
 Switches will build their own routing table through learning.